High intensity therapist

 You'll be encouraged to take courses to further develop your CBT knowledge and skills.
 This post-qualification training can be either short courses, lasting up to one week, or longer courses leading to a diploma or Masters.

 With experience, you may be encouraged to undergo training in supervisory, management and leadership skills to oversee the work of other high intensity therapists.
-You can also undergo further training to work with specific groups of clients, such as those with post-traumatic stress disorder (PTSD), an eating disorder, trauma or body dysmorphic disorder, or in a specialist area such as in a prison.
+You can also undergo further training to work with specific groups of clients, such as those with post-traumatic stress disorder (PTSD) or an eating disorder, for example.
+The following professional bodies provide a range of courses, training and routes to accreditation:

 Alternatively, you could develop specialist research skills and knowledge through getting a clinical doctoral research fellowship and completing a PhD.
 Whichever route you choose, expertise beyond the core high intensity therapist role is required and you'll need to undertake relevant training.